openmhealth/shimmer/README.md

 Once credentials are obtained for a particular API, navigate to the settings tab of the console and fill them in.

-> If you didn't build the console, uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials and rebuild the API endpoint.
+> If you didn't build the console, uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials and rebuild.

 ## Authorizing access to a third-party user account